 Figure 6.
-Representative Raman spectra collected. a) CAV_S 03, antlerite; b) MIR_U 03 brochantite, pseudomalachite; c) CAV_U 03 brochantite, kipushite and silicates, d) DUE_B 01 silicates.
+Representative Raman spectra collected. a) CAV_S 03, antlerite; b) MIR_U 03 brochantite, pseudomalachite; c) CAV_U 03 brochantite, kipushite and silicates; d) DUE_B 01 silicates.

-In order to interpret the large amount of collected data, PCA analysis was performed.
-The results obtained after the PCA data processing (Section 2.2.2) of both sculptures are summarized in Figure 4 as biplots with both the loadings and the scores for two selected components (PC1-PC2, PC1-PC3, PC2-PC3) shown in parallel.
-Data are reported with different colours and markers, based on the sculpture and on the analysed area.
-In particular red colour was assigned to the “Cavaliere” work of art, while green to “Due forme o due ombre n°2”.
+In order to interpret the large amount of collected data, a PCA analysis was performed.
+The results obtained after the PCA data processing (Section 2.2.2) of both sculptures are summarised in Figure 4 as biplots, with both the loadings and the scores for the two selected components (PC1-PC2, PC1-PC3, PC2-PC3) shown in parallel.
+Data are reported with different colours and markers based on the sculpture and on the analysed area; red was assigned to the ‘Cavaliere’ work of art, while green to ‘Due forme o due ombre n°2’.
 Different markers were used to discriminate between the areas where the analysis was performed, as described in the previous section.

-As evident from PC1-PC2 plot (Figure 4), data are divided in two main clusters, one for each sculpture.
-This behaviour is mainly due to the PC1 values, positive for the points related to the “Due forme o due ombre n°2” and negative in the other one.
-This evidence can be related to a major difference in the alloy composition, represented by nickel and zinc content.
+As is evident from the PC1-PC2 plot (Figure 4), data are divided into two main clusters, one for each sculpture.
+This behaviour is mainly due to the PC1 values, which were positive for the points related to the ‘Due forme o due ombre n°2’ and negative for the other sculpture.
+This evidence can be related to a major difference in the alloy composition, represented by the nickel and zinc content.

-Moreover, looking at PC1-PC3 plot it is possible to see that the measurements related to the “Cavaliere” base (CAV_B) are discriminated in a separate cluster from the other ones, suggesting that the base and the sculpture could be made of two different alloys.
-Indeed, also from a further examination of the “Cavaliere” score points in the PC2-PC3 plot, it is possible to notice that the points of the sculpture base are separated from the other ones and that they present a Pb and P enrichment (the latter presumably due to soil contamination).
+Moreover, looking at the PC1-PC3 plot, it is possible to see that the measurements relating to the ‘Cavaliere’ base (CAV_B) are in a separate cluster from the others, suggesting that the base and the sculpture are made of two different alloys.
+Indeed, from a further examination of the ‘Cavaliere’ score points in the PC2-PC3 plot, it is possible to observe that the points of the sculpture base are separated from the others and that they present a Pb and P enrichment (the latter presumably due to soil contamination).

-Raman Spectroscopy
+Raman spectroscopy

-The identification of the Raman spectra was carried out taking advantage of the information derived from the XRF spectroscopy and by comparison with references from literature [33].
-From visual inspection of all the collected spectra, it was possible to identify some recurring pattern typical of copper corrosion products.
-Given the fact that the surfaces were not cleaned before the analysis, the spectra presented noisy signals (due to fluorescence) and many minor peaks that are not always of easy identification.
+The identification of the Raman spectra was carried out taking advantage of the information derived from the XRF spectroscopy and by comparison with references from the literature [33].
+From a visual inspection of the collected spectra, it was possible to identify some recurring patterns typical of copper corrosion products.
+Given the fact that the surfaces were not cleaned before the analysis, the spectra presented noisy signals (due to fluorescence) and many minor peaks, which are not always easy to identify.
 Moreover, the monitoring campaign resulted in the collection of a large number of spectra.
-Therefore, Principal Component Analysis, an unsupervised multivariate analysis, was applied in order to identify the main patterns present in the spectra.
+Therefore, PCA, an unsupervised multivariate analysis, was applied in order to identify the main patterns present in the spectra.

 The obtained scores of the three principal components are plotted in Figure 5.
-Data are shown with markers of different shape and colour.
-In particular, different colours are assigned to each sculpture (blue for “Miracolo - Composizione”, red for “Cavaliere” and green for “Due forme o due ombre n°2”), while different shapes were chosen to represent the category of the investigated area, as previously done.
+Data are shown with markers of different shapes and colours; different colours were assigned to each sculpture (blue for ‘Miracolo - Composizione’, red for ‘Cavaliere’ and green for ‘Due forme o due ombre n°2’), while different shapes were chosen to represent the category of the investigated area, as done previously.

-Looking at the PC1-PC2 plot in Figure 5, it is evident that the measurements group in four main clusters.
-The first group is composed by the “CAV_S” points, having positive PC1 values and negative PC2.
-The “Miracolo - Composizione” measurements belong to a separate cluster, with PC1 and PC2 positive values.
-Then a well-defined group is composed by points having a negative PC1 and PC2 values, while the remaining points can be grouped as having a positive PC2 value.
+From the PC1-PC2 plot in Figure 5, it can be seen that the measurements are grouped in four main clusters.
+The first group is composed of the ‘CAV_S’ points, with positive PC1 values and negative PC2 values.
+The ‘Miracolo - Composizione’ measurements belong to a separate cluster, with positive PC1 and PC2 values.
+There is a well-defined group composed of points with negative PC1 and PC2 values, while the remaining points can be grouped as having a positive PC2 value.